-- Al Frash – You can’t visit Birmingham and not take a trip to the Balti Triangle.
-Al Frash’s fluffy naans are the perfect vessel for scooping up every single smear of sauce from your plate.
-This is a quality curry house where you can bring you own beer and eat like a king, all for a decent price.
+- The Spice Merchant – You can’t visit Birmingham and not tuck into an Indian meal.
+The Spice Merchant’s fluffy naans are the perfect vessel for scooping up every single smear of sauce from your plate.
+This is a quality curry house where you can sit down after a long take of exploring and feel rejuvenated by spice.

 - The Rose Villa Tavern - If you're looking to dine at one of the best pubs in Birmingham at a bargain price, head down to the Rose Villa Tavern.
 Perfect for a relaxed night, get yourself an inexpensive kilo of wings and, if you’re there on a Monday, make sure you join in on the pub quiz.